UNIGIS module: Spatial Simulation

 1.4 Why do we need simulation models?

-1.4.1 Prediction models
+1.4.1 Prediction

 What will the future look like?
 Arguably, this is one of the most tempting questions that we have, when somebody presents a simulation model to us.
 This is natural human curiosity and after all, it has been accurate predictions that pushed forward scientific knowledge and our understanding of the world.
 The position of stars can be exactly predicted based on the understanding of planetary orbits, and chemical reactions are explained by our understanding of atoms and molecules.